acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/05-calculating-areas.md

 ### The Optimal Way to Parallelize Integration with OpenMP
 The best option to parallelize summation is to let each thread to operate on its own chunk of data and when all threads finish add up their sums together.

 OpenMP provides a specific thread-safe mechanism to do this: the *reduction* clause.
+{:.instructor_notes}

-The *reduction* clause lets you specify thread-private variables that are subject to a reduction operation at the end of the parallel region.
+- The *reduction* clause lets you specify thread-private variables that are subject to a reduction operation at the end of the parallel region.

 As we are doing summation, the reduction operation we are looking for is "+".
 At the end of the reduction, the values of all private copies of the shared variable will be added together, and the final result will be written to the global shared variable.
+{:.instructor_notes}

 Let's comment out both the *critical* and the *atomic* directives and add the *reduction* variable *total* subjected to the reductions operator "+" to the parallel *for* loop:
+{:.instructor_notes}

 ~~~
 #pragma omp parallel for reduction(+: total)